smith-erik/smith-erik.github.io/_posts/2017-12-08-Behind-the-Tweets-of-Trump.md

 ## General Exploration

-As a starting point for the general exploration, let us take a look at Trump's total tweets per month has changed since he started tweeting in the middle of year 2009.
+As a starting point for the general exploration, let us take a look at how Trump's total tweets per month has changed since he started tweeting in the middle of year 2009.

 <html>
 <iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://plot.ly/~smith-erik/3.embed?link=false" height="525" width="100%"></iframe>